Crusader Kings III: Gameplay

+Unlike preceding games in the series, characters have full-body, 3D-rendered models.
+These character models can be customized with clothes and headwear by clicking the Barbershop button in the character menu.
+The characters' models change slightly to represent their age, status and health, such as having a flushed face when addicted to alcohol, and rulers of certain cultures donning a suit of armor when commanding an army.
+As in Crusader Kings II, they have traits that affect their stats and behavior.
+Making choices that go against a character's traits will increase that character's stress.
+The game's genetics system allows characters to pass on some of their characteristics to their descendants.
+Characters are able to frighten their vassals into staying loyal by increasing their Dread, which increases when the character performs malevolent actions, such as executing or torturing other characters.
+Characters are able to select one of six lifestyles to follow.
+Each lifestyle has three skill trees that allow characters to enhance skills related to that lifestyle.

 Development

 Game director Henrik Fåhraeus commented that development of the game commenced "about 1 year before Imperator", indicating a starting time of 2015.
-Describing the game engine of Crusader Kings II as cobbled and "held together with tape", he explained that the new game features an updated engine (i.e. Clausewitz Engine + Jomini toolset) with more power to run new features.
+Describing the game engine of Crusader Kings II as cobbled and "held together with tape", he explained that the new game features an updated engine (i.e. Clausewitz Engine and Jomini toolset) with more power to run new features.

 As is the case with many of Paradox's unreleased and currently supported works, the developers publish a weekly developer diary.
 Each post focuses on a single aspect of the game, such as government types, user interface, governments, war, etc., how this aspect of the game will be handled in Crusader Kings III, and how it is different from Crusader Kings II.
-A monthly update video is also published on the Paradox Interactive YouTube channel, summarising all of the changes which have been made in that month's Dev Diaries.
+A monthly update video is also published on the Paradox Interactive YouTube channel, summarizing all of the changes which have been made in that month's developer diaries.

+Downloadable content

+Mods

+Crusader Kings III is also known for its large number of third-party mods available on the Steam Workshop.
+These mods can add new game mechanics as well as make graphical improvements.
+Some popular mods include the total conversion mod A Game of Thrones, which is set in the world of A Song of Ice and Fire, The Fallen Eagle, which changes the game's timeline to around the fall of the Western part of the Roman Empire, Warcraft: Guardians of Azeroth 2 (Reforged), which is set in the Warcraft series or Realms in Exile, which is set in the world of The Lord of the Rings.